I. — Field NotesVeracruz · 19°25′N · 97°06′WVol. IV / 2026

 Cultural icon · Widespread

-Mexico's most iconic orchid — the lily of the altars.
-Flowers every November on the cliffs and oak branches of the eastern cordilleras, just in time for the Day of the Dead.
+Mexico's iconic lily of the altars, flowering with the season of the Day of the Dead.

 Read profile